dannymagnus/CI_MS1_RRWeddings/README.md

 The HTML of the each page of the site was validated using [W3C Markup Validation Service](https://validator.w3.org/).
 All pages returned a pass with 0 errors and 0 warnings.

-Results can be found as follows:
+Results can be found as follows: [Home]